-The conversation moved on that day and my horniness with it.
-I decided to count it to ridiculous teen hormones or something.
+The conversation moved on that day, and my horniness with it.
+I decided to ascribe it to ridiculous teen hormones or something.
 But if you want to know when it started, it was then.
 That day at the pool was when I first held both the blue and the red pills in my hand and had a hard time deciding which rabbit hole to go down.
-That day, at his house, in the pool was the first time I looked at Ry and found my pulse racing and something in my shorts getting stirred.
+That day, at his house, in the pool was the first time I looked at Ry and found my pulse racing and something in my shorts stirring.

-For my previous birthday I got a Macbook – long story…will tell it later, but at least it meant I had my own computer in my room.
+Then, for my previous birthday I got a Macbook—long story…will tell it later— but at least it meant I had my own computer in my room.
 (Simon got the desktop).
 I still had to be careful who might come in and see the screen, but I found out quickly how to cover my tracks.
-I explored a bit and found out things about wangers that mum and dad would NEVER think to tell me about!
+I explored a bit and found out things about wangers that Mum and Dad would NEVER think to tell me about!

-After four years of living in the States, I decided that if I was going to grow up in this country – and after all the frustration of being made to emigrate here in the first place, and I damn well wasn’t planning on leaving - I didn't want to remain the odd one out.
+After four years of living in the States, I’d decided that if I was going to grow up in this country (and after all the frustration of being made to emigrate here in the first place, I damn well wasn’t planning on leaving), I didn't want to remain the odd one out.

 And what was crystal clear was that American guys were cut.
 That was how it was done here.
 It was normal.
-They seemed to like it that way, and I decided I wanted the same.
+They seemed to like being unhooded, and I decided I wanted the same.

 * * *

-He landed his ultimatum not long after the annual tri-school sports day.
-Every year the three high schools in their area competed - them, Creek and Alpharetta High.
+Luke landed his ultimatum not long after the annual tri-school sports day.
+Every year the three high schools in their area competed—them, Creek and Alpharetta High.
 That year it had been hosted at Alpharetta, and in the lockers, from guys he'd never met before, he'd picked up more looks of bemusement and a few wisecracks about his anteater.
 He'd had enough and it further fuelled his determination to do something about it.